-- Keep the cluster analysis updated in conjunction with updates to the Regional Collaborative Strategic Plan and/or Comprehensive Economic Development Plan document. - Recommend that Beaufort County and Hertford County adopt Economic Development Plans. - Recommend that the Economic Development Strategic Plan for Martin County is updated within the next two years (at which time the plan will be ten years old). - Recommend staffing the Hertford County Economic Development Department (Economic Developer position vacant). - Recommend that towns across the region explore the option of free or low-cost economic development reports.
-Possible sources include the NC Dept. of Commerce, NC Growth, Electricities and Universities. - Major updates of the Regional Collaborative Strategic Plan are recommended on a fiveyear cycle.
-Minor updates may occur in between as needed. - Post information on the regional website to help businesses and partner organizations with adaptive capabilities; i.e. data on market trends, training opportunities for new technology customized by industry type, information on incorporating social media marketing into advertising, etc. - Recommend that all local governments in the region currently on a block addressing system switch to an E-911 addressing system.
+- Keep the cluster analysis updated in conjunction with updates to the Regional Collaborative Strategic Plan and/or Comprehensive Economic Development Plan document. - Recommend that Beaufort County and Hertford County adopt Economic Development Plans. - Recommend that the Economic Development Strategic Plan for Martin County is updated within the next two years (at which time the plan will be ten years old). - Recommend that communities across the region explore the option of free or low-cost economic development reports.
+Possible sources include the NC Dept. of Commerce, NC Growth, Electricities and Universities. - Share adopted economic development reports for communities in the region via the online communication platform.
+Use report compilations to develop a consistent economic development strategy for the region that lines up at all levels, e.g. town/community, county, region, etc. - Conduct a study of commuting patterns and analyze how this affects economic development in the region. - Large organizations can draw from a 10 20 county area for their employment base. - Major updates of the Regional Collaborative Strategic Plan are recommended on a fiveyear cycle.
+Minor updates may occur in between as needed. - Post information on the regional website to help businesses and partner organizations with adaptive capabilities; i.e. data on market trends, training opportunities for new technology customized by industry type, information on incorporating social media marketing into advertising, etc. - Partner with school districts to provide professional development for teachers. - Grants are available for software and equipment but there is often a challenge with staff being trained to use it.

+• Recommend that all local governments in the region currently on a block addressing system switch to an E-911 addressing system.
 It is also critical that county and municipal addressing systems are consistent with each other.